lieb/postdove/doc/system_configuration.md

 often not even on the same system as the user.
 Our server is a black box server that only provides access via IMAP/POP3.
 There are a number of options for configuring the email store in the VM:
 * The first and worst choice is to have the mail store within the VM image.
-The only data kept in the VM image are configuration files and system management databases.
+The only data that should be kept in the VM image are configuration files and system management databases.
-All user files are located somewhere else.
+All user files should be located somewhere else.
 In short, a hosted VM is not like a standalone host.
 * The mail store can be a mounted remote filesystem.
 The typical choice is either Samba or NFS.
 The configuration of either is no different for a VM than it is for a typical networked system.
 The only caveat is that if NFS is chosen, it should require NFSv4 or higher.
 The version 3 protocol has been deprecated from **Fedora** and other distributions because of its well known weaknesses but there are still a few legacy setups around.
-Our configuration is NFSv4.1.
+Our initial configuration was NFSv4.1.
-* The third choice is a virtual filesystem provided by the hypervisor. **Fedora** uses KVM/QUMU so there are two choices.
+* The third choice is a virtual filesystem provided by the hypervisor. **Fedora** uses KVM/QEMU so there are two choices.
 A virtual filesystem is based within the hypervisor itself rather than traversing the network stack.
 Up until recent kernels and QEMU emulator versions, the only virtual filesystem, called *VirtFS*, was based on the 9P remote file protocol from the Plan9 operating system.
-Although the concept was cleaner and access confined, unlike a network filesystem, the protocol has proved to be not very efficient, in fact, much slower than NFSv4.
+Although the concept was cleaner and access confined, unlike a network filesystem, the protocol has proved to be not very efficient, in fact, much slower than NFSv4 which requires the network stack.
 Recent kernels and QEMU have a replacement called *Virtio-FS* which uses the FUSE filesystem infrastructure.
 Its performance is almost as fast as a local filesystem.
 More important, it is fully POSIX compliant which none of the network based protocols support.